pervin0527/pervinco/README.md

           - [albumentation_voc_aug2.py](https://github.com/pervin0527/pervinco/blob/master/source/albumentation_voc_aug2.py)
           - Same function as version 1, but the code has been changed.
 Both versions are available.

-        -  Augmentation for VOC PASCAL dataset.
-        -  Save the augmented image and xml file.
-        -  **This code only applies to voc pascal foramt.**

                   python3 albumentation_voc_aug.py \
                   ./VOC2012/JPEGImages \     # Image dataset path